2000 Formula One World Championship: Rounds 1 to 4

+Rounds 5 to 8

 Round five was in Spain, and Michael Schumacher took his first pole of the year ahead of Häkkinen, Barrichello and Coulthard (who was not 100% fit after a plane crash in France).
 Schumacher and Häkkinen stayed first and second after the start, but their teammates had lost out to Ralf Schumacher.
 Michael Schumacher stalled during the second round of stops, and lost the lead to Häkkinen.
 After the stops, Michael Schumacher had a problem with his tyres, and was passed by Coulthard, Ralf Schumacher and Barrichello.
 He then pitted, and rejoined fifth.
 Häkkinen took his first win of the season, with Coulthard making it a second successive McLaren 1–2, and Barrichello completed the podium.
 Michael Schumacher was fifth behind his brother.

 The European Grand Prix, held at the Nurburgring in Germany was next.
 Coulthard took pole ahead of Michael Schumacher, Häkkinen and Barrichello.
 Coulthard did not have a great start and was quickly passed by Schumacher.
 Häkkinen, however, had a blinder and shot past both of them.
 And then the rain came, resulting in Schumacher passing Häkkinen on lap 11 at the chicane.
 Schumacher kept the lead, Coulthard passed Häkkinen, and Barrichello was down in ninth.
 Häkkinen passed Coulthard, who was struggling badly with a problem.
 There were no more changes at the front.
 Schumacher won from Häkkinen, Coulthard was third but was lapped, and Barrichello charged back up from ninth to fourth.

 With over a third of the season complete, Michael Schumacher led the championship with 46 points, Häkkinen was second with 28, Coulthard was third with 24, and Barrichello was fourth with 16.
 In the Constructors' Championship, Ferrari had 62 points, McLaren had 52, and Williams were best of the rest with 15.